agarfar/tech-blog/README.md

 ## Description

 This application allows the user to create/sign into a personal account, at which point they may create posts or leave comments on existing posts.
 Users signed into the application also have the option to edit or delete their own posts.
+Remaining idle for an extended time requires the user to log back in before being able to post or add comments.

 ## Table of Contents